yushk/cannon-es/readme.md

-This is a fork of https://github.com/schteppe/cannon.js.
+This is a fork of https://github.com/schteppe/cannon.js made by Stefan Hedman [@schteppe](https://github.com/schteppe).
 It's a type-safe flatbundle (esm and cjs) for easier handling in module environments and tree shaking.
 Visit the original project for full documentation and examples.

     yarn add cannon-es